-production-grade hosting is backed by a global content delivery network
+Our production-grade hosting is backed by a global content delivery network

 (CDN).
 Hosting serves your content over SSL, by default, and can be used

-with your own custom domain or on a subdomain of
+with your own custom domain or on your project's

 npm install -g firebase-tools